Nearshore Fishes

 Still photo from Baited Remote Underwater Video (BRUV).

-The Refugia Project
+Refugia Project

-Age and Growth Studies
+Age and Growth Studies (Kelp Greenling, Cabezon)

-Age, Growth, and Maturity of Kelp Greenling
+Age, Growth, and Maturity in Kelp Greenling

 Background

 The kelp greenling (Hexagrammos decagrammus) inhabits nearshore kelp beds and rocky reefs to a depth of 150 feet.
 Partly due to their proximity to shore, they are highly sought after by anglers, spear fishermen, and commercial fishermen.
-According to link opens in new windowRecreational Fishery Information Network data, a total of 288,000 angler trips were expended by nearshore anglers targeting kelp greenling in 2008.
+According to Recreational Fishery Information Network data, a total of 288,000 angler trips were expended by nearshore anglers targeting kelp greenling in 2008.

 Despite their importance in the California recreational fishery, we have very little information regarding kelp greenling population dynamics.
 A 2006 greenling stock assessment was not accepted by management due to limited scientific data.
 Specifically, there was uncertainty regarding greenling age, growth, mortality rates and abundance estimates.